-Ocean Made delivers within a 15-kilometre radius of the Collingwood factory (25–29 Robert Street) on Tuesdays, Thursdays and Fridays.
+Ocean Made delivers within a 15-kilometre radius of its Collingwood factory (25–29 Robert Street) on Tuesdays, Thursdays and Fridays.
 The delivery fee is $15 (or free for orders over $100).
-Select preferred delivery date at checkout and the team will endeavour to deliver on that day.
+Select preferred delivery date at check-out and the team will endeavour to deliver on that day.

 Oceania Seafoods Select